8-Week Mindful Self-Compassion Classes

 Course Objectives for Participating Health Care Professionals

-Based on the content of this course, you will be able to:
+At the end of the course, participants will be better able to:

-- Describe three components of mindful self-compassion (mindfulness, common humanity, self-kindness);
+Describe the three components of mindful self-compassion (mindfulness, common humanity, self-kindness).

-- Describe the difference between compassion fatigue and empathy fatigue;
+Discuss the difference between empathy and compassion, and explain the difference between compassion fatigue and empathy fatigue/burnout.

-CEs for psychologists are provided by The Spiritual Competency Resource Center, which is co-sponsoring this program.
-Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The Spiritual Competency Resource Center maintains responsibility for the program and its content.
-SCRC is a California Board of Registered Nursing Provider (BRN Provider CEP11909).
-California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs and MFTs for programs from CE-approved sponsors of the American Psychological Association.
-For questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at firstname.lastname@example.org or (707) 763-3576.
+CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
+The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Spiritual Competency Resource Center maintains responsibility for this program and its content.
+The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association.
+LCSWs, MFTs, and other mental health professionals from states other than California need to check with their state licensing board as to whether or not they accept programs offered by approved sponsors of CE by the American Psychological Association.
+SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
+For questions about receiving your Certificate of Attendance, contact Lea Seigen Shinraku, MFT at firstname.lastname@example.org.
+For questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at CE@spiritualcompetency.com.